-If you’ve ever been stung by a bee or rolled your ankle, you know that inflammation is the body’s natural response to injury and infection.
+If you’ve ever been stung by a bee or rolled your ankle, you know that acute inflammation is the body’s natural response to injury and infection.
 While healthy inflammation aids healing, in some cases, disruptions to the immune system can result in chronic inflammation.

 When inflammation persists, you may experience fatigue, stress, bloating, and physical discomfort for months or even years.

 Along with eating leafy green veggies and getting more sleep, essential oils with anti inflammatory properties can help reduce chronic inflammation.
 Below are the 8 top essential oils for inflammation.

 Whether you’re experiencing muscle soreness due to physical activity, an injury, or during periods of stress or sleep, the Muscle Relief synergy blend might be the best EO blend for you.

 The powerful, minty aroma can support the loosening of tight muscles to help decrease inflammation and swelling thanks to its cooling effect.
 This blend contains Peppermint, Clove Bud, Wintergreen and Helichrysum essential oils, which are some of the best inflammation-fighting oils around.

 Also known as cannabis essential oil, Hemp essential oil is produced by the steam distillation of the cannabis herb.
 It doesn’t contain THC or CBD.
 Instead, its active components are myrcene and beta-caryophyllene, which are packed with anti inflammatory properties that may help reduce redness and swelling.